-I learned that there are many places available to find inexpensive materials for Montessori jobs, you just need to know where to look.
-Here’s a list of places where I’ve found treasures:
+I learned that there are many places available to find cheap Montessori resources for your Montessori jobs, you just need to know where to look to find treasures:

-– Thrift stores: These places can be a goldmine!
-I’ve found lots of neat bowls, plates, baskets, vases, etc. ) One thing to remember- you won’t always find what you are looking for, so come with an open mind.
+These places can be a goldmine!
+I’ve found lots of neat bowls, plates, baskets, vases, etc. One thing to remember — you won’t always find what you are looking for, so come with an open mind.

-– Ethnic stores: Several of my favorite materials came from ethnic stores.
-My favorite one is World Market, although they aren’t always cheap.
-I’ve found beautiful place mats, unique pitchers, unique boxes (the ones pictured), nesting dolls, objects for counting, etc. Some ethnic stores, (Asian, in my experience) have imported items that are usually cute and much less expensive than department stores.
+Several of my favorite materials came from ethnic stores.
+My favorite one is World Market, although it isn’t always cheap.
+I’ve found beautiful placemats, unique pitchers, unique boxes (the ones pictured), nesting dolls, objects for counting, etc. Some ethnic stores (Asian, in my experience) have imported items that are usually cute and much less expensive than department stores.
 Chopsticks, chopstick rests (both pictured), and other such treasures can be found there.

-– Craft stores: The area I always head to first when I go to the craft store is their clearance section.
+The area I always head to first when I go to the craft store is their clearance section.
 The last time I went I found lots of tiny jars, ribbons, and cute notepads.
-One point to remember: Craft stores can be expensive, so check clearance items first and look for coupons.
+One point to remember: craft stores can be expensive, so check clearance items first and look for coupons.

-Sometimes, one piece I find while shopping will become an inspiration for an entire activity, where other times I’ll go in looking for something specific.
-Just remember to enjoy the search and not get discouraged if your can’t find exactly what you are looking for.
+Sometimes, one piece I find while shopping will become an inspiration for an entire activity, whereas other times I’ll go in looking for something specific.
+Just remember to enjoy the search for cheap Montessori resources and not to get discouraged if you can’t find exactly what you are looking for.

 - Can my child work with it independently?
 (This is probably the most important question to ask yourself)